jmjf/authzerizer/notes/00-Planning.md

 -  Your OAuth2 provider doesn't support scopes.
 -  Your OAuth2 provider uses client ids that aren't supported by any available authorization system.
 -  Your list of client ids and scopes is relatively small.

-This context may sound strange, but maybe there's a reason I think this is worth building.

 ## Planned solution